Dose fractionation: Radiation fractionation as cancer treatment

 Fractionation effects are utilised in the treatment of cancer with radiation therapy.
 When the total dose of radiation is divided into several, smaller doses over a period of several days, there are fewer toxic effects on healthy cells.
 This maximizes the effect of radiation on cancer and minimizes the negative side effects.
 A typical fractionation scheme divides the dose into 30 units delivered every weekday over six weeks.
+Recent approaches, such as the genomic adjusted radiation dose (GARD), use tumor-specific genomic information to estimate the biological effect of a given physical radiation dose to help personalize fractionation schemes for individual patients.

 Hypofractionation is a treatment regimen that delivers higher doses of radiation in fewer visits.
 The logic behind this treatment is that applying greater amounts of radiation works to lower the effects of accelerated tumor growth that typically occurs during the later stages of radiotherapy.

 Hyperfractionation is dividing the same total dose into more deliveries.
 Treatments are given more than once a day.
 Hyperfractionated radiation therapy is given over the same period of time (days or weeks) as standard radiation therapy.

 Accelerated fractionation (two deliveries per day and/or deliveries on weekends as well) has also been investigated.